DarenKostov/DarenKostov/README.md

-## The repositories that are here are projects that I either worked on with someone or was assigned to work on by a teacher.
+## If one wants to get access to project repositories that I either worked on with them or was assigned to work on by them, contact me.

 ---
 Simple and easy tools to use instead of the less-workable defaults: